Zoeylinzhixing/DrivendissipativeLL/README.md

 ### Data Generation Scripts

-The scripts used to generate the raw data in `.txt` format are provided as:
+The scripts used to generate the raw data in `.txt` format are provided as: `Raw_data.nb`